 As Copilot and AI advance, extending their capabilities within the workplace, businesses are often left wondering how their data and sensitive information are protected and secured.

 Microsoft 365 provides tools designed to manage and strengthen data security within your organization.
-Let's investigate how Copilot works with other Microsoft 365 features to project your data during and after use.
+Let's investigate how Copilot works with other Microsoft 365 features to protect your data during and after use.

 The Role of Data Security in Microsoft 365 Copilot